 For the Year Ended December 31,

-2016 2015
+2017 2016 2015

+(i n thousands)

-HD programs \$ 6,190 \$ 376
+HD programs \$ 8,968 \$ 6,190 \$ 376

-DMD program 2,087 410
+DMD programs 13,762 2,087 410

+ALS and FTD programs 1,658 39

 Other discovery programs, platform development and

-identification of potential drug discovery candidates 32,541 8,271
+identification of potential drug discovery candidates 54,921 32,502 8,271

-Total research and development expenses \$ 40,818 \$ 9,057
+Total research and development expenses \$ 79,309 \$ 40,818 \$ 9,057

 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect that our research and development expenses will continue to increase in the foreseeable future as we initiate clinical trials for certain product candidates, continue to discover and develop additional product candidates, and pursue later stages of clinical development of product candidates.
+We expect that our research and development expenses will continue to increase in the foreseeable future as we continue to manage our existing clinical trials, initiate additional clinical trials for certain product candidates, pursue later stages of clinical development for certain product candidates, further develop our manufacturing capabilities and continue to discover and develop additional product candidates in areas including neurology, ophthalmology and hepatic.
+Additionally, we expect our facility-related expenses to increase related to the lease we entered into in 2016 for space in Lexington, Massachusetts, which we intend to use primarily for our current good manufacturing practices ("cGMP") manufacturing, as well as for additional laboratory and office space.